Ced4Codes/AWS-Restart-Journey/README.md

 ## 📄 License

+This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+**What this means:**
+- ✅ You can view and share this work
+- ✅ You must give appropriate credit
+- ❌ You cannot use it for commercial purposes
+- ❌ You cannot copy, modify, or claim it as your own work

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## 🔗 Connect